Good Food is for Dancing

 A little cha-cha after lunch.

-Our bodies are impressive machines, performing at high standards and with remarkable intensity.
+The longer version is this, that our bodies are impressive machines, performing at high standards and with remarkable intensity.

 Fearfully and wonderfully made...